jezen/jezenthomas.com/pages/about.md

 ### Timeline

+- **Work** *Jul ’16* Presented a talk about building web applications with Haskell at Build Stuff conference in Odessa, Ukraine.
+- **Life** *Jun ’16* Bought a 2006 Porsche 911 Carrera S Cabriolet.
+Feels good man.
 - **Life** *May ’16* Bought a 1997 Polish Fiat 126 with some spare cash I had in my pocket.
 Within 24 hours of buying it, I burned through the clutch and rendered the car immobile.